uniwhales/component-library/README.md

 2. you up the minor version when you add functionality in a backward-compatible manner
 3. you up the patch version when you make backward-compatible bug fixes
 ```

+### Publishing on develop

+When performing any type of change it might be useful to be able to properly test it on frontend.
+Publish it first under `X.X.X-dev-<issue>-<iteration>`
+Then install it that version on your branch on cielo-app to test.